Would you prefer this guide emailed to you, or know someone who does? Just enter your email here and we’ll send it ASAP!

 A reasonable estimate for an average homeowner purchasing solar is roughly $15,000-$25,000.
 However, not everyone can or wants to pay with cash.
 There are a wide variety of $0-down options available from loans to leases to power purchase agreement.

-This is one of the most common questions out there – and unfortunately ,it’s not simple to answer.
+This is one of the most common questions out there – and unfortunately, it’s not simple to answer.
 There’s a lot of variety in the types of incentives and rebates available to homeowners depending on where they live.
 Every house consumes a different amount of energy and no one has the exact same roof.
-For these reasons, the only way to get an accurate estimate on the cost of solar for your home is to get quotes from solar installers.
+For these reasons, the only way to get an accurate estimate of the cost of solar for your home is to get quotes from solar installers.

 3. What TAX CREDITS, REBATES, AND OTHER PROGRAMS ARE AVAILABLE?

-State, local and utility rebates and tax credits – This varies region by region, but most states and utilities have some kind of rebates or tax credits, and these can be signiﬁcant.
+State, local and utility rebates and tax credits – This is differentrom a region by region, but most states and utilities have some kind of rebates or tax credits, and these can be signiﬁcant.
 To see which incentives you may qualify for in your area, visit our incentive page: solar-to-the-people.com/solar-tax-credits-incentives

 For a long time, the only way to pay for a solar system was to pay for it completely in cash.
 Now that banks are frequently ﬁnancing solar, homeowners have a wide variety of options to choose from when deciding how to pay for their solar panels.